 Wild Craft Play – THE GAME!

-WARNING – you might have so much fun, you will NEVER quit!
+WARNING – you might have so much fun, you will NEVER want to quit!

-Unleash the world of Wild Craft Play where children dive into a world that is as engaging as a Video Game, yet it is in real-life.
-There are real challenges, interpersonal skills being had, and children are still smiling!
+Unleash the world of Wild Craft Play where children dive into their own imaginative way of being that is as engaging as a Video Game, yet it is in real-life with Real People.

 Listen to this short video to learn more about why you want to host this 1 Day Game of Wild Craft Play in your neck of the woods!

 Imagine Capture the Flag with a whole bunch of added fun like quests, guilds, roles, missions, characters, trinkets and clues… Are you curious yet?
 If you don’t know what Wild Craft Play THE GAME is, then you have never lived.
 It takes Capture the Flag to a whole new level, incorporates collaboration and cooperation, keeping the epic fun of finding, chasing and “going to jail” except the jail is a dungeon and you re-spawn because you have been healed.
 Are ya hooked?
 Want to know more?